OMReda/Flowly/README.md

 **Clinical Precision.
 Deterministic Intelligence.
 Fluid Control.**

-Flowly AI is a high-fidelity, privacy-centric financial operating system designed for individuals who demand surgical precision and a clinical design aesthetic.
+Flowly is a high-fidelity, privacy-centric financial operating system designed for individuals who demand surgical precision and a clinical design aesthetic.
 Developed by **OMReda**, it merges advanced data isolation with AI-assisted deterministic modeling to move beyond simple "expense tracking" into true **Behavioral Wealth Management**.

 > [!IMPORTANT]
 > **PROJECT STATUS: FOR SALE**